Click here to download a description of this technique.

 A section was added starting at 6 minutes 51 seconds that shows working with your client’s breath while doing the arthrokinetic work.

-This is a great technique to gently work with all the joints in the neck.
-Before doing this I like to work with the muscles, massaging the neck to get the muscles more relaxed before working with the joints.
+This is a great technique to work with all the joints in the neck gently.
+Before doing this, I like to warm up the muscles by massaging the neck to relax them, then work on the joints.

 Begin with the Spurling test to check for nerve root compression.
 I do the Spurling test with any client with neck pain, especially if they have had recent trauma to the neck, such as a whiplash accident.